 The Nebraska Master Gardener Program

 The Nebraska Master Gardener program is a horticulture related volunteer training program based in many counties throughout the state.
-It has been part of UNL Extension since 1976.
-Master Gardener volunteers are trained by UNL Extension faculty and staff.
+It has been part of Nebraska Extension since 1976.
+Master Gardener volunteers are trained by University of Nebraska-Lincoln Extension faculty and staff.
 They contribute time as volunteers working through their local Extension office to provide horticulture-related information to their community.
 More specifically, they provide education about sustainable horticultural practices.
 Participants are required to complete 40 hours of training and 40 hours of volunteer service during the initial year of their involvement in the program.
 Master Gardener volunteers retain their certification through annual training and volunteering.

 Nebraska Master Gardener web page

 There will be four in-person Master Gardener trainings at the Panhandle Research & Extension Center in 2023.
 Contact the Extension Office to register at 308-632-1480.

 February 27 10:00am-3:00pm with lunch break

 Hydroponics in the Home Garden-Nathan Rice, Nebraska Extension